dpc10ster/RJafrocBook/docs/13-froc-paradigm-empirical-plots.md

 ## Miscellaneous {#froc-paradigm-miscellaneous}
 ### TBA Cased based vs. view-based scoring {#froc-paradigm-case-vs-view}
 So far, the implicit assumption has been that each case or patient is represented by one image.
 When a case has multiple images or views, the above definitions are referred to as *case-based scoring*.
-A *view-based scoring* of the data is also possible, in which the denominator in the first equation in Eqn. \@ref(eq:froc-paradigm-NLF-LLF1) is the total number of views.
+A *view-based scoring* of the data is also possible, in which the denominator in Eqn. \@ref(eq:froc-paradigm-NLF1) is the total number of views.
 Furthermore, in view-based scoring multiple lesions on different views of the same case are counted as different lesions, even thought they may correspond to the same physical lesion [@RN1652].
-The total number of lesion localizations is divided by the total number of lesions visible to the truth panel in all views, which is the counterpart of the second equation in Eqn. \@ref(eq:froc-paradigm-NLF-LLF2).
+The total number of lesion localizations is divided by the total number of lesions visible to the truth panel in all views, which is the counterpart of Eqn. \@ref(eq:froc-paradigm-LLFr).
 When each case has a single image, the two definitions are equivalent.
 With four views per patient in screening mammography, case-based NLF is four times larger than view-based NLF.
 Since a superior system tends to have smaller NLF values, the tendency among researchers is to report view-based FROC curves, because it makes their systems "look better"^[this is an actual private comment from a prominent CAD researcher].

 ### The EFROC plot {#froc-paradigm-EFROC}
 An exponentially transformed FROC (EFROC) plot has been proposed [@RN2366] that, like the AFROC, is contained within the unit square.
 The EFROC inferred FPF is defined by (this is yet another way of inferring ROC data, albeit only FPF, from FROC data):